fuzihaofzh/PaperArxiv/README.md

 6. Double Click the item to add some notes;

 ## Notes Format
 The notes support Markdown, Latex, and Mermaid.
-For example, you can write the following notes to write items, formulas, and diagrams.
+For example, you can write the following notes to write items, formulas, and Mermaid diagrams.
 ```
     - Give a proof of the *repetition problem* for Generation;
     - New **encoding method**;